pandas-dev/pandas/doc/source/extending.rst

 and comments contain guidance for properly implementing the interface.

 We provide a test suite for ensuring that your extension arrays satisfy the expected behavior.
-To use the test-suite, you must provide several pytest fixtures and inherit from the base test class.
+To use the test suite, you must provide several pytest fixtures and inherit from the base test class.
 The required fixtures are found in https://github.com/pandas-dev/pandas/blob/master/pandas/tests/extension/conftest.py.

-To use a test, subclass it
+To use a test, subclass it:

 .. code-block:: python